 All students will be assigned a locker.
 Students need to provide their own lock.
-You are responsible for carrying your bag from class to class.
-You are responsible for keeping your lockers secure and clean as well as free from excess paper and clothing.
+Students are responsible for carrying their belongings from class to class.
+They are also responsible for keeping lockers secure and clean as well as free from excess paper and clothing.

-You may only use and access your own locker.
+Students may only use and access their own lockers.
 Accessing other student lockers may result in disciplinary consequences.

-The administration, at any time, may inspect or search your locker.
+The administration, at any time, may inspect or search student lockers.
+Lockers are the property of Amesbury Middle School.